• Skip to primary navigation

 What else can I use to fill my thumbprint cookies?

 Any flavor of jam, like strawberry, raspberry, or blackberry, will work in this recipe.
+Jelly does not work in this recipe because it's made of fruit juice and soaks into the cookies as they bake.
 You could also use Hershey's kisses (added just as the cookies are removed from the oven) to make peanut butter blossoms.
 Melted chocolate or caramel could also be piped into the centers of the cookies after baking.

 Can I use natural/homemade peanut butter?